 Paris has one of the oldest public transportation systems in the world.
-No matter where you’re staying, chances are you’ll be within a few blocks of a metro station.
+No matter where you’re staying, you’ll probably be within a few blocks of a metro station.

 Most importantly, it’s one of the quickest and most convenient ways to get around the city.
-Honestly, even with the most princely budget, you have no excuse for not using the metro.
+Even with the most princely budget, you have no excuse for not using the metro.

 You can even use its metro system to come in from the airport.
 Once you arrive at Charles De Gaulle Airport, take the RER B train line to Paris.
-It will take you about 45 minutes and cost around 10 euros for a one-way ticket.
-Once you reach the city center you can connect to any of the metro lines.
+A one-way ticket will take about 45 minutes and cost around 10 euros.
+Once you reach the city center, you can connect to any metro line.

 The Paris Metro system is a great way to get around quickly, cheaply, and safely.
-It’s especially useful if you plan to visit museums and major attractions located in different parts of the city.
+It’s especially useful if you visit museums and major attractions in different parts of the city.

-The pass is sold in 1, 2, and 5-day passes at various price points.
-You can buy the pass at any of the ticket machines located in metro stations or from the information desk at any station.
+The pass is sold in 1-, 2-, and 5-day passes at various price points.
+You can buy the pass at any of the ticket machines in metro stations or from the information desk at any station.